 Progress in the United States is somewhat hampered by tighter regulation, but there are examples of progress.
 In New York, blockchain is enabling individuals to provide digital credentials for COVID-19 vaccination while preserving the privacy of their medical records.
 In Colorado and Illinois, decentralized ledgers are able to verify and issue property deeds instantaneously.
 Other states are exploring blockchain for driver’s license data, voter registration, and more via public-private sector partnerships that accelerate innovation.
 Private sector examples of blockchain innovation include pharmaceutical firms seeking reliable end-to-end tracking of vaccines and other drugs through the supply chain, and airlines using blockchain to track parts and verify aircraft maintenance records.
-We expect blockchain technologies to continue to gain traction in 2022 as these and similar use cases create value and move the technology further along the adoption curve.
+We expect blockchain technologies to continue to gain traction as these and similar use cases create value and move the technology further along the adoption curve.

 States are exploring blockchain for driver’s license data, voter registration, and more via public-private sector partnerships that accelerate innovation.